 What is Bloody Show?

 Bloody show is a good early sign of the onset of labour.
-It is a mucous discharge tinged pink or brown with blood.
+It is a mucus discharge tinged pink or brown with blood.
 It means the cervix is dilating to prepare for the onset of labour, and the plug at the mouth of the cervix is dislodged because of it.
 If you are close to your delivery date, it is a good sign.

 Even if you lose it in early pregnancy don’t worry, as the amniotic sac will protect the baby.

-No, the colour of mucus plug should normally be creamy white or creamy in colour.
+No, the colour of the mucus plug should normally be creamy white or creamy in colour.
 During its discharge, the process of tearing away could have a little blood in it.
 This pinkish or brownish discharge is termed the bloody show.

 If at any time you see a bloody discharge with fresh blood in it, see your doctor immediately to ensure there is nothing wrong.

-How to Know if You Have Lost Your Mucus Plug?
+How to Know if You Have Lost Your Mucus Plug

 You should be very observant during your pregnancy and inspect your underwear or sanitary pad carefully.
 It differs from woman to woman.
-All women discharge mucus plug before delivery and this can be noticed as a blob of pinkish or brownish mucous discharge.
+All women discharge mucus plug before delivery and this can be noticed as a blob of pinkish or brownish mucus discharge.
 If accompanied by bleeding or pain, it becomes a severe problem.